5afe/safe/spec/replace_browser_extension/01_main.rst

 Steps
 +++++

 3. 1.
-1. If during screen loading, the fetched safe's contract master copy address is not in the list of valid recognized master copy addresses, then show an alert explaining the error.
+1. If during screen loading, the fetched Safe's contract master copy address is not in the list of valid recognized master copy addresses, then show an alert explaining the error.
          After closing the alert, close the "Intro" screen.
          Show the "Menu" screen.

-      2. If during screen loading, the fetched safe's signature threshold is greater than the expected number of derived owners from the recovery phrase (owner count < required signature count), then this safe setup scheme is unsupported.
+      2. If during screen loading, the fetched Safe's signature threshold is greater than the expected number of derived owners from the recovery phrase (owner count < required signature count), then this Safe setup scheme is unsupported.
 Show an alert explaining the error.
 After closing the alert, close the "Intro" screen.
          Show the "Menu" screen.